netuno-org/doc/docs/academy/website/service-client.md

 - [Insomnia](https://insomnia.rest/)
 - [Postman](https://www.postman.com/)

-To perform HTTP request tests on services.

-In the frontend code to integrate these services, we could use fetch, requests, AXIOS, and many others.
+Frontend code could call these services with `fetch`, Axios, or another HTTP client.

-However, Netuno provides its own client, which works in both JavaScript frontend development and NodeJS backend development.
+Netuno's client works in both browser-based JavaScript and Node.js applications.

 The reason Netuno has its own HTTP client implementation for services is to provide greater practicality, simplifying code implementation and ensuring greater agility in development.